MD Discovery

 Build your own Medical degree

-The Doctor of Medicine (MD) program has been redesigned to enable you to build your own medical degree through our MD Discovery subjects.
-Our MD Discovery subjects will facilitate your exploration of a wide range of topics or enable you to take a deep dive into your future specialty.
+The redesigned Doctor of Medicine (MD) program enables you to build your own medical degree through our MD Discovery subjects.
+Our MD Discovery subjects will facilitate your exploration of a wide range of topics, focus on a specific area of interest or domain of clinical practice.

 See below the intended learning outcomes for the discovery subjects at each year level: